jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Hint:** See [exercise 2](./exercises.md#exercise-2---count-words-in-alice-in-wonderland-with-hive)

 You should see 100 different disks and some information about them, such as the serial number, model and the capacity of them.
+The dataset contains a lot of columns, such as [S.M.A.R.T data](https://en.wikipedia.org/wiki/Self-Monitoring,_Analysis_and_Reporting_Technology) that contains information about the disks.

 We can now try to summarize the data.
-For example, what is the total count of each model of harddrive, and what is the capacity of the hard drives in GB?
+For example, what is the total count of each model of hard drive, and what is the capacity of the hard drives in GB?
+Below is a task and a couple of questions that you could try to answer using Trino.

 **Tasks:** Answer the following questions using Trino